Scotty Doesn't Know: Writing

 EuroTrip film director Jeff Schaffer described "Scotty Doesn't Know" as "what's the most embarrassing thing you could do that could happen to you after graduation?"
 Film writer David Mandel, members of Lustra, and Damon attended Harvard College together.
 The producers chose Lustra's version over another song written by Matt Mahaffey of Self, in which "Scotty Doesn't Know" also repeats in the chorus.

 Legacy

 While EuroTrip was not successful in theaters, "Scotty Doesn't Know" helped the film to become popular on home video as a cult classic.
 In 2006 "Scotty Doesn't Know" hit the Billboard Hot 100, making Lustra among the first unsigned bands, other than Lisa Loeb, to appear on a record chart.
+Matt Damon stated that fans would often come up to him and say "Scotty Doesn't Know".

 On October 18, 2018, the Prime Minister of Australia, Scott Morrison, had his personal website taken over as a prank after his ownership of it was apparently allowed to lapse.
 Instead of displaying information about the Prime Minister and his policies, the page displayed an image of Morrison with the song "Scotty Doesn't Know" playing on repeat.
 The man behind the website claimed to have paid for the domain name.